 While GIS technology is an obvious tool for geographers, a growing number of people from other disciplines are finding ways to incorporate GIS into their work.
-During the 2012-2014 Academic Years, faculty used GIS in their courses for the following subjects: Liberal Studies (Geography), Sociology, Political Science, History, Kinesiology, Biology, Anthropology, Marketing, Visual & Performing Arts, Physics and Economics.
+CSUSM faculty in the following subjects have incorporated GIS projects in their curriculm and research over the years: Liberal Studies (Geography), Sociology, Political Science, History, Kinesiology, Biology, Anthropology, Marketing, Visual & Performing Arts, Physics and Economics.

 CSUSM partners with other CSU campuses to receive GIS software and support through the California State University GIS Specialty Center.
 Member CSU campuses participate in a software site license with Environmental Systems Research Institute (ESRI) for GIS software.
-Benefits include access to training and complimentary registrations for the ESRI User and Education User Conferences.
-Perhaps most importantly, the GIS Specialty Center promotes intercampus dialogue on teaching, research and application issues within the field of Geographic Information Science.
-Professor Theresa Suarez (Sociology) is the CSUSM Representative to the GIS Specialty Center Board.
+The GIS Specialty Center promotes inter campus dialogue on teaching, research and application issues within the field of Geographic Information Science.